transgerda/docker-controller/README.md

 # docker-controller

 ## Installation
-This application can be installed like this:
+This application can be installed like this.
+Make sure docker is correctly installed.
 ```bash
 git clone https://github.com/transgerda/docker-controller.git
 cd docker-controller